 Another benefit to Accounting & Finance is the potential for joint honours, and studying abroad.
 Joint honours allows a student to put their eggs in more than one basket, and provides variety to the university experience, while the opportunity to study abroad allows students to see more of the world while simultaneously developing their knowledge in their course, in this case Accounting & Finance.

 Entry requirements depend on the institution.
 Check with any institution you choose, as standards are subject to change.

-Check out our Course Chooser to filter your search results by Subject, Institution, Region, Type of Qualification and Mode of Study.
+Check out our Course Chooser to filter your search results by grades, institution and study mode.